JuperTronic/Jupertronic_Root_Commander/README.md

 ![MIDI](https://github.com/JuperTronic/Jupertronic_Root_Commander/blob/main/midi_hardware.jpg)

 I have some code commented out that you can use to send MIDI note off commands.
 I have this set up to play nicely with my Skeeter sequence synth, but you may want to add the note off commands.
 You can do this by sending a note on command with a 0 velocity.
 Some instruments prefer that and will not respond to note off commands.
 So just use note on commands with 0 velocity to be safe.

+## Disclaimer
+I'm not a coding expert of schematic wizard.
+But I hope this helps!

+## Sharing
+Feel free to use this code or build your own Root Commander with attribution reference back to this original project.

+## Gratitude
+Sending out big thanks to the maker community out there helping and teaching fellow makers.
+Wishing wellness and wellbeing to all!
+- Janis (aka JuperTronic, aka J Dub, aka Evolution Stoneware on youtube)